egonw/commons-dws-public/vault/open-notebook.commons.pmallard.2023.08.22.md

 Rima will join the lab starting September for a 3 months internship.
 The idea was to work on the somewhat archived (for now) Mircocosmics projects.
 And for her to get familiar with open science and metabo/computational metabolomics approaches.

-Starting a Mircorcosmics project.
+Starting a Micrcocosmics project.
 Over here [[project.microcosmics]].

 Rima proposed some ideas to think about https://docs.google.com/document/d/1Sub8ccgML1JCPGMOg2srQmUXQMBdrnj5/edit